In order for any nonprofit organization to be truly successful, it is critical to have buy-in from the community creating donor retention.

-These generous individuals shouldn’t ever be treated like an open wallet or free meal.
-These donors are looking to invest, to partner, and to celebrate the impact their dollars help create.
+When it comes to donor relations, these generous individuals shouldn’t ever be treated like an open wallet or free meal.
+Donors are looking to invest, to partner, and to celebrate the impact their dollars help create.

-Most development experts agree that nonprofits should make at least seven donor touches per year at a bare minimum.
+Most development experts agree that nonprofits should make a minimum of seven donor touches per year for a successful donor retention strategy.
 While general mailings can definitely be considered in that seven touch count, it is important to maintain the personal connection.

-The tips below are designed to stimulate your brainstorming efforts.
-So pull out that pen and see how you can build sincere and partnership-based relationships with the donors who generously support your organization:
+The donor retention tips below are designed to stimulate your brainstorming efforts.
+So pull out that pen and see how you can build sincere and partnership-based donor relations with the funders who generously support your organization:

 - Personal phone calls – Consider dividing up your top donor list by giving levels or by the programs/projects they support.
 Pick up the phone and give them a call at the beginning of the year to wish them a Happy New Year and to let them know what they can expect to see from your organization in the next 12 months.
 Later in the year, ask a board member or the director of the program that the donor is most interested in supporting, to pick up the phone to say “thank you” again and share current successes and opportunities for engagement.